ember-learn/guides-source/guides/release/tutorial/03-automated-testing.md

 <img src="/screenshots/03-automated-testing/pass@2x.png" alt="All tests passing" width="1024" height="512">

-It happens really quickly though — blink and you might miss it!
+It happens really quickly though—blink and you might miss it!
 In fact, I had to slow this animation down by a hundred times just so you can see it in action.
 I told you the robot has really, really fast hands!

 As much as I enjoy watching this robot hard at work, the important thing here is that the test we wrote has _passed_, meaning everything is working exactly as we expect and the test UI is all green and happy.
 If you want, you can go to `index.hbs`, delete the `<LinkTo>` component and see what things look like when we have _a failing test_.

-Commit: Temporarily disable image optimization
-The image optimization setting is known to be pretty slow.
-This is not usually a problem because the step is not performed when the images didn't change.
-Most of the time, at most one or two images will change per build so that's not a big issue.

-With the flood of new images added in part 2 (#75), this step is now pushing us over the 50 min time limit on Travis.
-This commit disable the step for now so it can be run manually outside of CI.

-This commit should be reverted once the build is green again.

----